morian/aio-ld2410/README.rst

 .. _Hi-Link LD2410: https://hlktech.net/index.php?id=988
 .. _asyncio: https://docs.python.org/3/library/asyncio.html

-Such radar sensor would typically requires an USB-UART adapter on most computers but is natively included on most embedded such as the `Raspberry Pi`_.
+Such radar sensor would typically require an USB-UART adapter on most computers but is natively included on most embedded platforms such as the `Raspberry Pi`_.

 .. _Raspberry Pi: https://www.raspberrypi.com/

-This library supports a wide range of variants in terms of models and firmware versions, and was mostly tested on LD2410C_ with firmware ``v2.04.23022511``.
+This library supports a wide range of variants in terms of models and firmware versions, but was mostly tested on LD2410C_ with firmware ``v2.04.23022511``.

 It features comprehensible methods to get and set various configuration parameters, as well as dataclasses_ for output results and sensor reports.